nkabrown/recess/AOC-2023/LEARNINGS.md

 ## Day 01

 I prefer to use ESM modules even in Node but this requires a little setup to work smoothly.
 In your `package.json` you must set the `"type": "module"` field.
-To get the full path to the current module you cannot relay on the Node built-in globals `__filename` and `__dirname`.
+To get the full path to the current module you cannot rely on the Node built-in globals `__filename` and `__dirname`.
 They can easily be recreated (see below) but I opted to make a utility function since every file will need to load input.

 ```node
 import path from 'node:path';